Minutes of Town Board Meetings

 • The meeting was called to order at 5:00 p.m. by Chair Szauter

 • Commission members in attendance: Chair Imre Szauter, Secretary Karen Moran, Member and Select Board representative Brian Mycko, Vice Chair Bill Vecchio, and Member John Greer.
-Melissa Elander, Clean Energy New Hampshire (CENH) attended in person.
+Melissa Elander, Clean Energy New Hampshire (CENH) attended via Zoom.

 • Chair invited all attendees to rise and join in the Pledge of Allegiance.